Philippines' San Miguel eyes SABmiller's Grolsch and Peroni

-MANILA (Reuters) - Philippine conglomerate San Miguel Corp (SMC.PS) said on Wednesday it is interested in acquiring SABMiller PLC’s SAB.L Grolsch and Peroni beer brands, its President Ramon Ang told Reuters.
+MANILA, Jan 13 (Reuters) - Philippine conglomerate San Miguel Corp said on Wednesday it is interested in acquiring SABMiller PLC’s Grolsch and Peroni beer brands, its President Ramon Ang told Reuters.

-Anheuser Busch InBev SA (ABI.BR), which agreed to buy SABMiller for $100 billion plus, has been seeking potential bidders for Grolsch and Peroni, sources close to the process told Reuters last month.
+Anheuser Busch InBev SA, which agreed to buy SABMiller for $100 billion plus, has been seeking potential bidders for Grolsch and Peroni, sources close to the process told Reuters last month.

 The biggest brewer in the Philippines joins a number of international suitors for the beer brands.